-HOW TO SEW PIPING
+HOW TO SEW PIPING steps by step

-Make sure the stitching on your piping aligned with the seam allowance.
-In this case my piping edge was 1/2 inch (12mm) and my seam allowance was 1/2 inch (12mm) so the raw edges were aligned.
+Make sure the stitching on your piping is aligned with the seam allowance.
+In this case, my piping edge was 1/2 inch (12mm) and my seam allowance was 1/2 inch (12mm) so the raw edges were aligned.

 Use your zipper foot to baste the piping just on top of the piping stitches.
 I used a darker thread for illustrative purposes but it is better to use a matching thread in case any shows at the end.